25prabhu10/notes/docs/Non-Sorted/Interview/FrontEnd.md

     test();
     ```

-    - 0 delay doesn't actually mean the callback will fire of after zero MS calling set time what with a delay 0 MS doesn't execute the callback function after the given interval.
+    - 0 delay doesn't actually mean the callback will fire of after zero MS calling set time what with a delay 0 MS doesn't execute the callback function after the given interval

-    - Execution depends on the number of waiting task in the queue in the example below the message "test" will be returned to the console before the message in the callback gets processed because the delay is the minimum time required for the runtime to process the request but not a guaranteed time.
+    - Execution depends on the number of waiting task in the queue in the example below the message "test" will be returned to the console before the message in the callback gets processed because the delay is the minimum time required for the runtime to process the request but not a guaranteed time

     - Basically the set timeout needs to wait for all the code for cute messages to complete even though you specified particular time limit for your set timer